Donor eggs

 Jessie Goldman

-Photo of a young girl standing behind her parents with arms around them, everyone is smiling
+Photo of a young girl standing behind her parents with arms around them

 If you are pursuing parenthood via donor egg IVF, you may find yourself drawn to a donor who shares many of your qualities but differs in one significant aspect: ethnicity or race.
 This scenario, known as transracial egg donation, is actually quite common.
 While expanding your egg donor search beyond your own race opens up more possibilities for family building, it also comes with unique considerations and responsibilities.
 This article aims to provide a comprehensive guide to help you navigate this scenario.